I asked Scott (owner of the Nosh Truck) what he thought about Pastrami Dan’s (586 9th Street North). His eyes lit up, which told me everything.

 My wife Marcela is not a pastrami or roast beef fan, so lucky for me, there’s a Super Taco that she can eat.
 It’s got a lovely cheese crisp built around the border with ground beef, salsa, and plenty of lettuce.
 This fellow is her thing.

 A little bowl full of their housemade jalapeño relish arrives just before her first bite.
 We both loved it.
 The relish fits better with her Super Taco and the chili dog than with the pastrami wedge.

 What chili dog, you say?
 The one I had to have after I saw it calling out to me on the menu.
 Under the chili, you’ll find the mustard hidden.
 After I added the jalapeño relish, I could call Pastrami Dan’s wiener a perfect chili dog.
 I think I just did, actually.

 The Hot Pastrami Wedge is sliced to order.
-It’s served up with mustard under the pastrami; two pickle wedges on the side round out the sandwich.
-This dude was utterly delicious.
+Mustard comes under the pastrami, and two pickle wedges on the side round out the sandwich.
+Again, this dude was utterly delicious.

 So delicious that mid sandwich, I got up and ordered one to go for my parents to try.
 They are big pastrami-holics.

 I dropped it off at their house, and an hour later, they asked where I got it cause they wanted another one.
 I said Pastrami Dan’s is where it’s at!
 My eyes lit up, just thinking about it.